Geektoolkit/Dynaframe3/README.md

  Compiling:
-   This is built on Avalonia in VS 2019 (.10 Preview 5 I believe), and the dotnet core SDK.
+   This is built on Avalonia in VS 2019 (.10 Preview 6), and the dotnet core SDK.
 The dependancies should come down via Nuget.

  Thankyou for taking a look at my project.
 To simply install it on a raspbery pi, you can launch one of the following (if you're not installing on a pi, you'll likely have to compile it for now.
 I'll make differnet releases based on demand.

-(This one autoreboots at the end) sudo wget https://github.com/Geektoolkit/Dynaframe3/releases/download/2.09/install.sh && bash install.sh; rm -f install.sh ; sudo reboot
+(This one autoreboots at the end) sudo wget https://github.com/Geektoolkit/Dynaframe3/releases/download/2.13/install.sh && bash install.sh; rm -f install.sh ; sudo reboot

-If you want to keep the install.sh around to poke at it and not reboot, you can also try: sudo wget https://github.com/Geektoolkit/Dynaframe3/releases/download/2.09/install.sh && bash install.sh
+If you want to keep the install.sh around to poke at it and not reboot, you can also try: sudo wget https://github.com/Geektoolkit/Dynaframe3/releases/download/2.13/install.sh && bash install.sh

 Thankyou.
 Please file issues as you find them and I'll do what I can.
 This is a side project for me.